TURN IT DOWN!

 Then it didn’t snow much in the 1980s.
 Everybody owned X-C skis by then — with several kinds of wax — but no snow.
 Newman-Adler stopped renting skis at Forest Hill.
 In fact the store went out of business.

 With X-C, the snow has to be just right — not too slushy.
 If the snow isn’t perfect, you don’t glide right.
-If there is a dog or human footprint in the track, that mess things up too.
+If there is a dog or human footprint in the track, that messes things up too.
 Then there are ice patches.

 That said, X-C skiing is a must-do at least once a winter.